 Inmates injured while performing an assigned duty, must immediately report this injury to their work supervisor.
 The work supervisor reports the injury to the institution Safety Manager who completes mandatory occupational injury documentation.
-The inmate must be evaluated by clinical staff and an injury report completed for inclusion in the inmate's health record under the Occupational Medicine section of BEMR.
+The inmate must be evaluated by clinical staff and an injury report completed for inclusion in the inmate's health record in BEMR.

-Inmates who suffer a work-related injury may be eligible for compensation if the injury prevents the inmate from performing her or her usual work duties.
+Inmates who suffer a work-related injury may be eligible for compensation if the injury prevents the inmate from performing his or her usual work duties.
 However, the inmate may be disqualified from eligibility for lost-time wages or compensation if he or she fails to report a work injury promptly to the supervisor.